CMDR-JohnAlex/GuessTheNumber/README.md

 ## About GuessTheNumber

-This is a simple console guess the number game made by @CMDR-JohnAlex.
+This is a simple console guess the number game made by CMDR-JohnAlex.

 ## Documentation